sanyashetty/sanyashetty/README.md

-I'm Sanya and I'm currently a freshman at the University of Pennsylvania studying Computer Science.
+I'm Sanya and I'm currently a sophomore at the University of Pennsylvania studying Computer Science.
 I'm primarily interested in web development, but I'm hoping to learn more about machine learning and AI as well.

 #### About me